Clori92/carlotta-sweets/README.md

 Within the webpage you can go through different pages using the navigation bar at the top of the page.

-Routing is very important because we are able to switch pages without making the page refresh, adding React.js hooks can make the user's life easier.
+Routing is very important because we are able to switch pages without making the page refresh, adding React.js hooks can make the user's life easier and using components from react-bootstrap to style our pages.

 ## Must-haves